Common Questions For a Clinical Research Project Manager

 CPM jobs involve planning and managing all aspects of a clinical trial.
 The aim of clinical trials is to evaluate the safety and effectiveness of pharmaceuticals, medical devices, or in-vitro diagnostic devices to support regulatory submissions or marketing claims.

 In order to manage a clinical trial adequately, CPMs manage a team of CRAs and Clinical Specialists.
 They also act as a link between the study sponsor and the clinical trial site.
-As a CPM, it is important to understand project management methodologies.
+As a CPM, it is important to understand project management methodologies, like those taught in the Advanced Clinical Research Project Manager Certification.
 They will allow you to effectively lead a cross-functional team.

 Analytical and writing skills are also very important, because a CPM job will involve developing documents such as protocols, informed consent documents, contracts, and grants.
 A skilled CPM should also be familiar with the financial aspects of a clinical study, including reviewing invoices, performing daily accounting tasks, and preparing budgets.
 Sometimes, clinical research manager jobs may include contributing to the statistical analysis and data reporting documentation used to support a marketing clearance, approval or registration.